Davidtruong02/Professional-Note-Taker/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Questions
+If you have any questions, you can reach me on GitHub: https://github.com/Davidtruong02 For additional questions, contact me via email: davidtruong134@gmail.com